kevL/OxC_kL/README.md

 #    0xC_kL    #
 ################

-0xC_kL is an open-source clone of an open-source clone of the popular
+0xC_kL is an independent fork of an open-source clone of the popular
 UFO: Enemy Unknown (X-Com: UFO Defense in USA) videogame by Microprose, licensed under the GPL and written in C++ / SDL.